manku777/Serverless-ETL-BI-on-AWS/README.md

 ## AWS Lambda Function to trigger our Glue job
 - Above, we were manually running the incremental job in AWS Glue which is not feasible, so I created a lamda function(trigger_orders_hourly.py) which will trigger Glue job as soon as data loads into the S3 bucket from the AWS Data pipeline which runs on hourly basis.
-- Used boto 3 and used 'Glue' as a cliet and provided job name(which we create in Glue).
+- Used boto 3 and used 'Glue' as a client and provided job name(which we create in AWS Glue).
 Also created new IAM role and attached policy - AWSLambdaExecute and AWSGlueConsoleFullAccess

 ## AWS Glue Crawler Setup
 -  We're going to use this for